Brewsters History

-Our founder Michael Lanigan started Brewsters in 1989, way before small-batch brewing was the trend it is today.
+Brewsters was founded in 1989, way before small-batch brewing became the trend it is today.
 Now, as a second-generation family business, our batches aren’t as small as they once were.
 But the idea that got us started is the idea that still drives us today.
 It’s a pretty simple formula, really – combine beer that’s brewed with passion with an outstanding dining experience.
-That formula has led us to where we are today – one of Alberta’s longest-standing local breweries, with 9 restaurants across the province.
+That formula has led us to where we are today – one of Alberta’s longest-standing local brewery and restaurant groups.

 Brewsters Timeline